Clinical Trials Logo

 Study type: Interventional

-The study aims to evaluate the safety and efficacy of two hyaluronic acid products, Restylane Lyft and Defyne, for contouring the jawline and chin, addressing concerns about contour deficits in patients seeking aesthetic treatments.
+The study's goal is to assess the safety and efficacy of two hyaluronic acid products, Restylane Lyft and Defyne, for contouring the jawline and chin, in order to address concerns regarding contour deficiencies among patients seeking aesthetic treatments.

 NCT ID: NCT06328491 Completed - Ovarian Cancer Clinical Trials